JonatanS/konstru-manual/known_limitations.md

 # Known Limitations

 # Revit
-## IDs
+### IDs
-Keep in mind that two people using the same TTX Model in Revit should sync their Revit Models using Worksharing.
+Keep in mind that two people using the same Konstru Model in Revit should sync their Revit Models using Worksharing.
 Otherwise they'll have different IDs in both local Models which might cause confusion.

 ## Elements
-Supported TTX element types are: Columns, Braces, Beams, Floors, Walls, Grids, Groups, Levels.
+Supported Konstru element types are: Columns, Braces, Beams, Floors, Walls, Grids, Groups, Levels.
 Analytical elements such as loads are not supported.

 ## Openings
 Symbolic lines in openings might be interpreted as the opening outline.
 To avoid this either don't use them or make sure they have a line-style (eg. Thin-Lines) applied.
-This way TTX-Cloud can recognize them as annotations.
+This way Konstru can recognize them as annotations.

 ## Adaptive Components
 Will be up and downloaded by TTX if family and type are existing in the Revit file.
 They will be displayed in the web as spheres marking their location points.